silviyahristova/handyfix/TESTING.md

 * Solution

-Solution for the contrast was to change the background-color of the hero image.
+The solution for the contrast was to change the background-color of the hero image.
 In case if the hero image does not load background-color will show up and it will be in very good contrast with the title color.
 In the form labels were empty and was missing aria-label to the input attributes.
 The code was fixed.

 <img src="assets/images/testing/wave-contact-contrast.png">